Logo

 A consensus algorithm is an underlying mechanism on the blockchain enabling cryptocurrencies to be decentralized.
 It allows all network participants to agree on the validity of all recorded transactions on a blockchain and agree upon new transactions included in the next block added to the chain.
 The consensus algorithm secures the blockchain and gives integrity to the whole system by making compromising attacks too costly.

-Besides BTC’s proof of work (PoW) consensus, other algorithms such as proof of stake (PoS) are commonly used in cryptocurrencies, using a different resource to secure the system.
+Besides BTCBTC’s proof of work (PoW) consensus, other algorithms such as proof of stake (PoS) are commonly used in cryptocurrencies, using a different resource to secure the system.

 Proof of Work